Baker High School (Alabama): Building

 The current main building was built in the late 1970s to accommodate a growing West Mobile population.
 The building was built as a Bomb/Storm Shelter with no exterior windows in the original design.
 The walls are steel reinforced concrete.
 A concourse connects the main structure to the gym and new auditorium.
 The school was remodeled starting in 2001 and ending in 2004.
 The gym was expanded 40 yards, an auditorium was built, the main building was repainted, walls replaced, a sprinkler system added, and new doors installed with windows, the football stadium was expanded to twice the previous capacity and two new buildings were added to the campus as a freshman annex.
 The school has its own baseball field, softball field, football and soccer stadium, basketball gym, track, and practice field for football, soccer, and band.
 The original building from 1903 was torn down in early 2008 and was listed as a historic landmark by the County of Mobile.

+Advance Placement program

+Baker high school offers 21 AP courses to their students: